Guide to Growing Buckwheat – 9 Reasons to Love This Plant

 1. Planting buckwheat deters pests

 Flying pests find it difficult to maneuver through the lush growth of the buckwheat plants to reach their intended target.
-What this has meant in my garden is that cabbage moths can’t lay eggs on my kale plants (image below), giving them a chance to really get established before they outgrow the buckwheat.
+What this has meant in my garden is that cabbage moths can’t lay eggs on my kale plants (image below), giving them a chance to get established before they outgrow the buckwheat.
 I’m hoping that similar holds true as my summer squash starts to bloom.

 If I can prevent the night-flying moths that produce pickleworms from reaching the flowers, I might just have a shot at growing cucumbers and melons, too.